smapiot/Piral.Blazor.Server/docs/getting-started/concepts.md

 A micro frontend (or pilet) is a module that can be loaded into an app shell.
 You can think of it as a plugin.
 A micro frontend can register / provide domain-specific components that are then rendered where specified.
 While a SPA micro frontend may come with all kinds of components (e.g., Angular, React, ... - not only Blazor), a server micro frontend can only register Blazor components.

+A micro frontend starts as a Razor Component Library (RCL), that is different to your usual RCL in the way how it is consumed.
+While a standard RCL is used directly (reference the assembly, use the components with their fully qualified names), a micro frontend is used indirectly.
+It binds to certain registrations, e.g., to include a page, a menu item, or just some generic component.

 ## Micro Frontend Discovery / Feed Service

 A micro frontend discovery service (or feed service) is a web service providing an API to publish or consume micro frontends.
 Usually, you want to access a certain feed that belongs to your application.
 A feed is a collection of micro frontends.
 Only users / systems that you allowed should be capable of publishing micro frontends (completely new or updated) to your feed.